An Island We Never Leave

 Sometimes life takes you strange places.

-This morning, for the first time, I saw our 18-month old daughter imagine she was someplace else.
+This morning, for the first time, I saw my 18-month old daughter imagine she was someplace else.
 She stopped dead in her tracks, stood absolutely still, and after a few seconds looked all around her before bursting forward to reach out and grab a whole universe of invisible floating objects.
 Then she turned her head back.
 She looked at me with narrow eyes.
 A huge smile was on her face.
 And, very slowly, she raised a closed hand — holding a secret she'll never be able to tell me.

 I wouldn't have seen it.
 Wouldn't have been ready for it.
 Except that a few hours earlier I'd felt the same thing myself, when Sarah Tiedemann sent me recordings with the first glimpses of music that's lived in my head for years, but that I hadn't really heard until just then.